 - report their pet missing

 - pay most lifetime registration fees online.

-The Pet Registry will also be used by pet breeders, vets and authorised identifiers.
+The Pet Registry is also used by pet breeders, vets and authorised identifiers.
 Pet breeders, who create a profile on the Pet Register, will be able to have their new litters added straight to their profile.
 Veterinarians and authorised identifiers are able to enter a pet’s details directly on to the Pet Registry as part of their microchipping service, reducing errors and making data entry more efficient.

 We also know that pets go missing quite regularly.
 ITC has reunited dogs, cats, rabbits, birds, chicken and guinea pigs.
-We have now put in place a mechanism for you to list your lost and found pets or in fact anything you have misplaced in Lane Cove (please no misplaced kids LOL).
-The benefit of having this page, is that a lost and found announcement can easily slip out of a Facebook timeline.
+We have now put in place a mechanism for you to list your lost and found pets or in fact, anything you have misplaced in Lane Cove (please no misplaced kids LOL).
+The benefit of having this page is that a lost and found announcement can easily slip out of a Facebook timeline.
 It also means that we can publicise a lost or found pet to people who may not be on Facebook.
 All you have to do is go to our Lost and Found heading and enter your details.
 We will then post your information to Facebook.
 Click here to find our Lost and Found page